PrabhanshuNoc/basic-dom/README.md

 - View Books: The book list is displayed by default.
 - Add a Book: Use the input field and 'Add' button to add a new book to the list.
 - Delete a Book: Click the 'delete' link next to each book to remove it.
-- Navigate Tabs: Click on "About" or "Contact" to view their respective content.